-The bill amends RCW 41.26.520 to clarify the conditions under which members of the retirement system can purchase service credit for authorized leaves of absence.
+The bill amends RCW 41.26.520 to clarify the conditions under which members of the retirement system can purchase pension service credit for authorized leaves of absence.
 It specifies that members on paid leaves of absence, including those serving as elected officials of labor organizations, will continue to receive service credit.
-Additionally, it allows members to receive service credit for up to two years during their entire career for unpaid leaves of absence, provided they make the necessary contributions.
-Notably, if a member retires instead of returning to work, they are still eligible for this credit, and the contributions required will be based on their salary at the time the leave was granted, adjusted for any cost-of-living increases.
+Additionally, the bill allows members to receive service credit for unpaid leaves of absence, with a maximum of two years of credit available throughout their career.
+Notably, if a member retires instead of returning to work, they are still eligible for this credit, and the contributions required for this credit will be based on their salary at the time the leave was granted, adjusted for any cost-of-living increases during the leave period.

 Statutes affected: Original Bill: 41.26.520